abdullah-a8/COSMOS-React/README.md

 ### Running the Application

-The application consists of a React frontend, a FastAPI backend, and a standalone Streamlit page for the Gmail agent.
+The application consists of a React frontend and a FastAPI backend.

 1.  **Start the Backend API**:
     Navigate to the project root directory in your terminal.
 Run the Uvicorn server: